Summer Bridge Program

 If admitted to Summer Bridge program:

-- you must attend one Summer Bridge welcome session in May or June 2023.
+you and your parent must attend one Summer Bridge welcome session in person at one of our campus locations in May 2024.

-must attend one Summer Bridge welcome session in May or June 2022.
+must attend one Summer Bridge welcome session (dates coming soon).

 make sure your Central Piedmont email is active.
 That will be the only email we will use to communicate with you moving forward.
 Keep an eye out on email communication about enrolling in your class(es) as well as a welcome packet.